MarkWieczorek/mapmanager/_posts/2015-04-20-contrast-panel.md

 <div class="print-page-break"></div>

 The contrast panel provides an interface to set global display parameters for a [stack][1].
 The values specified in this panel will be used each time a new stack window is opened.

-These values are also saved when stack db options are saved in the [stack db options panel][2].
+These values are saved when options are saved in the Map Manager [Options Panel][2] or the main Map Manager menu 'MapManager - Save Options...'..

 [1]: stack
 [2]: stackdb-options-panel